Vanhankaupunginselkä

 Vanhankaupunginselkä (also called Vanhankaupunginlahti, Gammelstadsfjärden) is a bay area which together with parts of adjoining Viikki district constitute a natural conservation zone near downtown Helsinki in the southern part of Finland.
-The area is listed in Ramsar Convention on Wetlands of International Importance, is part of European Union's Natura 2000 program and is also listed as BirdLife International's Important Bird Area.
+The area is listed in Ramsar Convention on Wetlands of International Importance, is part of European Union's Natura 2000 programme and is also listed as BirdLife International's Important Bird Area.

 Geographically the area lies east of Helsinki peninsula and is surrounded by the districts of Hermanni, Arabianranta, Viikki, Herttoniemi and Kulosaari.
 The Vantaa River ends at the north end of Vanhankaupunginselkä.

 Although the area appears to be either land or water on various maps or satellite pictures, it is largely marsh-like, impassable either on foot or on boat.
-Most parts of the area are covered with reeds as tall as a person, which will prevent use of boats, while the subsoil beneath the reeds is soft and muddy, thus preventing passage on foot.
+Most parts of the area are covered with reeds as tall as a person, which will prevent the use of boats, while the subsoil beneath the reeds is soft and muddy, thus preventing passage on foot.